ArtifexSoftware/mupdf/docs/src/language-bindings.rst

 [Note that this is only for changes to the generation of the C++/Python/C# APIs; changes to the main MuPDF API are not detailed here.]

+* **2023-07-13**:

+  * Improved generation of extra/customised functions and methods.

+    Instead of adding custom C++/Python/C# code, we instead inject new C++ functions as though they were part of the MuPDF C API when parsing MuPDF C headers.
+Thus customised functions are automatically wrapped and available as low-level functions, class-aware functions and class methods.

 * **2023-05-02**: